rlee287/py_autoupdate/docs/source/contributing.rst

 By approving a Pull Request, the author(s) signify that their contribution satisfies the
 `Developer Certificate of Origin <http://developercertificate.org/>`__, a copy of which has been included in ``DeveloperCertificateOrigin.txt``.

+All tests on `Travis CI <https://travis-ci.org/>`__ must pass.
+Please explain any new xfailed tests in the Pull Request description.
+In addition, all code must be simultaneously compatible with both Python 2 and 3.
+The Travis CI build will help to ensure this.

+Moreover, please make sure that new code is covered by new tests.
+Coverage for the project is tracked on `CodeCov <https://codecov.io/>`__.
-When creating a non-release Pull Request, please include the following:
+When creating a Pull Request, please include the following:

 -  An issue number that this Pull Request addresses **OR**
--  A short description of the problem the Pull Request addresses (please file an issue for large problems)
+-  A short description of the problem the Pull Request addresses
 -  A description of the implementation of the bug fix/feature

-All code must be compatible with both Python 2 and 3.
-To ensure this, all tests on `Travis CI <https://travis-ci.org/>`__ must pass.
-This will help to ensure Python 2 and 3 compatibility.

-In addition, please make sure that test coverage, as measured on `CodeCov <https://codecov.io/>`__, does not decrease significantly.

-Although exceptions may be made depending on circumstances, a pull request is less likely to be merged if code coverage decreases significantly.
+If you are fixing a new large issue in your Pull Request, please file an issue concurrently with the Pull Request and link to the issue number in the Pull Request.